Posts by Collection

 Multi-resolution Enhancement for Full Spectrum Neural Representations

-Published in Under review (Nature Machine Intelligence), 2025
+Published in Under review at Nature Machine Intelligence, 2025

 We develop multi-resolution enhancement strategies for full-spectrum neural representations, improving fidelity across scales with an emphasis on robust learning and generalization.